mitsuba-renderer/drjit/src/python/docstr.rst

        This operation only handles fixed-sizes arrays.
 A different approach is needed for multiplications involving potentially large dynamic arrays/tensors.
-Other other tools like PyTorch, JAX, or Tensorflow will be preferable in such situations (e.g., to train neural networks).
+Other tools like PyTorch, JAX, or Tensorflow will be preferable in such situations (e.g., to train neural networks).

     Args: